08Aristodemus24/auto-job-app-sender/readme.md

 So, you'd be working an overnight shift from 9:00 PM to 5:00 AM Philippine Standard Time.

 Philippine Standard Time: Tuesday, Wednesday, Thursday at 9am-12pm and 1pm-5pm

 13. reply to recruiters after application:
 `Hello and Good day Maam Edna I've answered the application form you've sent me, about the AI Engineer position.
 I also look forward to your response to me back.
 Best, regards.`

 with this you should always have your `generate_cover_letter` script always ready, and the `message body to professionals` document always ready which is part of `project Solzhenitsyn`, so you can move and apply quickly.
 This is a numbers game and it all depends hwo much input you put in during the day.
 Recall that `generate_cover_letter.py` usage requires `position` and `company` args

+14. use simplify chrome extension para di kana mahirapan mag manually fill up lagi ng application ddahil yung job details and experience you have like your projects work experience education skills etc. ito na ipprovide mo dito sa chrome extension na to para the next time you apply and you are met with a page with blank fields the simplify will use the work information you provided and use it to autofill the fields mostly if not all so you don't hae to do everything from scratch. https://simplify.jobs/